Online shaming: "Shirtstorm" controversy

-In November 2014, while giving a televised status update on the Rosetta space craft, Matt Taylor wore a shirt depicting scantily-clad cartoon women with firearms made by his friend, a female artist.
+In November 2014, while giving a televised status update on the Rosetta spacecraft, Matt Taylor wore a shirt depicting scantily-clad cartoon women with firearms made by his friend, a female artist.
 Taylor's decision to wear the shirt to a press conference drew criticism from a number of commentators, who saw a reflection of a culture where women are unwelcome in scientific fields (see gender inequality).
-Others, including Boris Johnson, Julie Bindel and Tim Stanley, made arguments against this criticism.
+Others, including Boris Johnson, Julie Bindel and Tim Stanley, argued against such criticism.
 The woman who made the shirt for Taylor as a birthday present stated that she "did not expect" the shirt to attract the level of attention that it did.
 Taylor later made a public apology, saying: "The shirt I wore this week – I made a big mistake, and I offended many people.
 And I'm very sorry about this".
 Some writers expressed appreciation for Taylor's apology.
 A campaign was set up on the crowdfund website Indiegogo, with the objective of raising $3,000 to buy Taylor a gift, as a token of the public's appreciation for the work that he and the team had done.
 The campaign raised a total of $24,003, of which $23,000 was donated to UNAWE at Taylor's request, the remainder going towards a plaque commemorating the mission.